ionic-team/ionic-portals/website/docs/for-iOS/quick-start.md

 On iOS, you can use an [`.xcconfig` file](https://nshipster.com/xcconfig/) to keep it out of a public repository.
 :::

+### Finished with setup

 Thats it!
 Portals is now setup in your application and you can add new Portals at any time.
+Now it is time to build the iOS app in Xcode and see it working in the emulator or on device.
+Now any time a new deployment is done to the `production` channel subsequent Xcode builds will pull in the latest version.

-Next step would be to setup LiveUpdates within your application.
+Next step would be to setup Live Updates within your application.